Why can’t I save a PDF?

 Don’t let all your hard work go to waste.
 Learn about some of the most common issues with saving a PDF and how to fix them.

-Update the PDF editing software.
+1. If your PDF won’t save, update the PDF editing software.

 Your PDF editor or reader might not know where to send your saved files, meaning they won’t save anywhere.
 To fix the problem, follow these steps: